My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Other parts of the park, like Kolob Canyon, are better.
 As you can drive into some parts of the park, it’s easier to get in and out with limited logistical issues.
 They also have fewer crowds, and less chance of light pollution from other people.

-It’s pretty hard to go wrong if you’re visiting on a clear night near the new moon – juts get out and look up, and you’ll understand why this is a top stargazing national park.
+It’s pretty hard to go wrong if you’re visiting on a clear night near the new moon – just get out and look up, and you’ll understand why this is a top stargazing national park.

 Perfect Zion National Park Trails for a Day Hike

-If you’re curious which of Zion’s many hikes are best if you only have one day, here are a few.
+If you’re curious about which of Zion’s many hikes are best if you only have one day, here are a few.
 Almost all of these are easy hikes too, which makes them ideal if you (like me) are not a huge hiking buff!
 If you want more tips on hiking in Zion, Marissa put together a guide to hikes in Zion National Park and she’s way more outdoorsy than me!

 Canyon Overlook Trail

 - Shuttle Stop: None, located on the east side of the Zion-Mt.
 Carmel Tunnel